me-naresh141/TA-STYLE-GOT/README.md

 # https://me-naresh141.github.io/TA-STYLE-GOT/

-#This is Game of Thrones project created using javascript DOM.
+#This is a Game of Thrones project created using javascript DOM.